igorski/efflux-tracker/README.md

 - Create custom waveforms for multiple synth instruments
 - Directly edit instrument output using the pattern editor
 - Copy / clone patterns for nice and easy arranging
-- Save songs locally and continue working on them later (just don't clear the browsers local storage!)
+- Save songs locally to continue working on them later or export / import them between devices
 - Input notes using a MIDI controller

 Sounds cool, but I don't want to build from source, I just want to tinker with this!!